 Enjoy the Weather

 Just because it’s cold outside doesn’t mean you have to stay cooped up indoors.
-Let your kids enjoy the fresh air and sunshine by bundling up and heading outside.
+One of the best ways to stay active with your kids in the winter is to get out and enjoy the fresh air and sunshine.
 Working, playing, or even just going on walks are all great ways to burn off some energy and fight off cabin fever.
 Make sure you mark off all the classic winter activities, like snowball fights, soaring down sledding hills, or making snowmen or snow angels.
-Dress everyone up in kids’ thermals, warm outer layers, and waterproof boots and gloves so that everyone can stay warm and enjoy some time in the great outdoors.
+Dress everyone up in kids’ thermals, warm outer layers, socks, and waterproof boots and gloves so that everyone can stay warm and enjoy some time in the great outdoors.

 Get Creative Inside the House

 Of course, there are going to be days where no one wants to brave the cold.
 That’s okay!
 There are plenty of ways to keep your kids active in the winter without leaving the house.
 Clear some space in the living room or a bedroom to make room for a family dance party.
 You can also break out games like Twister to have fun while staying active.
+Look for age-specific ways to stay active with your kids in the winter.
 For younger kids, games like Simon Says or Red Light/Green Light are great activities that don’t require extra equipment.
 Older kids might enjoy fun online exercise classes, such as a virtual yoga session.
 No matter what you do, make sure you take the time to do it with your kids.
 When you’re active around the house, your children will want to do the same.